-- Desk and chair
+- Desk and desk chair without arms

-- Wardrobe with rod and shelf
+- Wardrobe with rod for hanging items and shelf

 - Overhead lighting